- Prepping the Website to Run Multilingual

-JetEngine is a Crocoblock plugin that lets you create custom post types and meta boxes, build relations, taxonomies, listings, forms, user profiles, and much more to make your website dynamic and feature-packed.
+JetEngine is a Crocoblock WordPress plugin that lets you create custom post types and meta boxes, build relations, taxonomies, listings, forms, user profiles, and much more to make the website dynamic and feature-packed.

-JetEngine became WPML-compatible, which means it is now possible to translate your website into many different languages.
-Let’s start by prepping the website and then go through the translation process for every content type.
+JetEngine became WPML-compatible, which means it is now possible to translate the website into many different languages.
+Let’s start by prepping the website and then going through the translation process for every content type.

 Prepping the Website to Run Multilingual

 Start by purchasing the Multilingual CMS WPML package.
-It contains WPML Translation Management, WPML String Translation, and the core WPML Multilingual CMS plugin – just what you need to translate the Crocoblock-built website.
+It contains WPML String Translation, WPML Media Translation, and the core WPML Multilingual CMS plugin – just what you need to translate the Crocoblock-built website.
 After you upload it to WordPress, complete the basic language setup.

-Next, open the WPML > Translation Management > Translation Roles tab.
+If you haven’t defined all the needed translation roles while setting up WPML, you can do it in the WPML > Translation Management > Translators tab.
 Here, you need to choose who you would like to translate the web pages.
-Assign all roles at once or one at a time – just return to this page later.
+Assign all roles right away or one at a time – just return to this page later.

-Afterward, go to the WPML > Settings tab and choose the translation method: Classic or Advanced.
+Afterward, go to the WPML > Settings tab and define the translation method: Classic or Advanced.
 Please note that we suggest using the Advanced Translation Editor for new content and the Classic one for old content.
-In this way, you won’t affect old translations.
+In this way, it won’t affect old translations.

-Once done, you’re good to go!
-Let’s proceed to translate the JetEngine-generated content.
+After everything is done, let’s proceed to translate the JetEngine-generated content.

 How to Translate Meta Boxes & Meta Fields